 Men and women develop psoriatic skin conditions at an equal rate.
 Studies show 2.5% of Caucasians have psoriasis while prevalence among African Americans is only 1.3%.

 While scientists do not know why psoriasis develops in certain individuals, certain lifestyles present an increased risk of getting the disease.
 Smoking and heavy drinking are both associated with a higher risk of psoriasis.
 The condition may also result from other health complications such as strep throat and HIV.

-Psoriasis is diagnosed by a doctor, typically a dermatologist.
-This condition cannot be diagnosed through blood tests.
+Psoriasis is examined by a doctor, typically a dermatologist.
+This condition cannot be examined through blood tests.
 In most cases the dermatologist determines the presence of psoriasis through a visual examination of the affected area.
 It is especially helpful for the doctor to be aware of a family history of psoriasis.

 Sometimes, psoriasis may appear similar to eczema.
 In such cases, a doctor may choose to take a biopsy so he or she can examine a sample of skin under the microscope.

 Psoriasis is not contagious.
 However, the condition is hereditary.
 Individuals with a family history of psoriasis are not guaranteed to develop the disease, but they are at a higher risk of psoriasis.